tofu-tigre/sslb/README.md

 ```
 [config]
 addr = "1.2.3.4:80" # The IP addr of the server and the port to run on.
+policy = "random" # The chosen policy to run the load balancer with (see below for available policies).
 endpoints = [ # The IP addr of the endpoints and their ports.
   "1.2.3.5:80",
   "1.2.7.8:80",